By Atom | Nov 21, 2023, 2:43 PM

 3D shapes: nets and cubes, rotating 3D shapes, nets from 3D shapes, combining 3D shapes, and shapes from above

-We’ve found that children find the following non-verbal reasoning topics particularly challenging:
+We've found that children using Atom to prepare for 11+ exams find these non-verbal reasoning topics the most challenging:

 Nets from 3D shapes

-Within ‘shape logic’, there are three different types of questions.
-Children may be required to combine shapes, form silhouettes, or form shapes.
+There are three different types of 'shape logic' questions.
+Children may need to combine shapes, form silhouettes, or form shapes:

-Forming silhouettes: children will see a silhouette on the left, and they will need to choose the answer options which, when combined, make up the silhouette.
+Forming silhouettes: children will see a silhouette and need to choose the answer options which, when combined, make up the silhouette

 Forming shapes: this is similar to forming silhouettes.
 However, children will see a complex shape (there may be lines within the shape, rather than just seeing an outer border).
 Children will need to figure out which shapes piece together to form the original.

-To answer shape logic questions, look closely at each shape you need to combine and identify key features of each shape that need to be present in the answer.
+To answer shape logic questions, look closely at each shape.
+Identify key features of each shape that need to be present in the answer.

-Children may be shown a net and asked to identify which 3D shape can be made from the net.
-Alternatively, they may be shown a 3D shape and will need to identify its associated net.
-Take a look at the example below:
+Your child might be shown a net and asked to identify which 3D shape can – or cannot – be made from the net.
+Take a look at the example from Atom below.

 Look for a dud: a dud shows shapes or colours that are not present on the net or cube it needs to be associated with.